What Are Non-Compete Agreements? | Noncompete Agreements

 While non-competes may seem like overly severe restrictions to most people, you need to abide if your state enforces them.
 This then forces every worker to seek to understand non-compete agreements.
 Here is everything you need to know about non-compete agreements.

 A non-compete agreement is a contract between an employer and employee in which the employee agrees not to compete with the employer during or after employment within a particular geographic area for a specific period.
 Non-competes are usually signed when an employee first starts working for a company, but they can also be signed later on.

 Noncompete agreements are also known as a covenant not to compete, restrictive covenants, or non competition clauses.

-Before signing a non-compete agreement, it is important to review the clause thoroughly with the help of an employment contract lawyer.
-This is primarily because non-compete can have significant impacts on your career.
+Before signing a non-compete agreement, it is important to review the clause thoroughly with the help of a physician contract lawyer.
+This is primarily because non-compete restrictions can have significant impacts on your career.
 For example, it can prevent you from getting a job in your field within a specific radius for years if you leave your position- which may happen due to unavoidable circumstances.